DanMaklen/dmOrdinatorTweaks/Readme.md

 ## Changes
 *Smithing*:
 - `Advanced Workshop`: Removed Lockout, can have both at the same time.
+- `Smithing Specialist`: Added additional ranks to unlock for all specializations.

 ## Clean Up
 - `prkf_ord_smh40_advancedworks_0103bafe` script: Refactored.